Eat good food

 - Planting good nectar and pollen sources in your garden.

 If you sell your own fruit and vegetables directly to the consumer (for example, at roadside stalls or farmers’ markets), you only need to ensure you're selling safe food.
 You can add value to your produce in your own home kitchen (e.g. by turning berries into jam).
 You can also sell eggs laid at your farm or home direct to the consumer, as long as you've met a few criteria.

 Before selling anything you have grown or farmed, you should read the appropriate guidelines from the Ministry for Primary Industries

 Community gardens give you the opportunity to learn growing skills, meet people in your neighbourhood, and exchange your time and labour for fresh produce.
-There are a number of community gardens up and running in Dunedin; go to the Dunedin low cost food & transport map to find out if there is one near you.
+There are more than 20 community gardens up and running in Dunedin; go to the Dunedin low cost food & transport map to find out if there is one near you.

 Setting up a community garden

-If you're thinking about setting up a community garden in your area, there are a number of things you need to think about and boxes you'll need to tick.
-The Dunedin City Council is currently streamlining this process; in the meantime please email email@example.com
+If you're thinking about setting up a community garden in your area, there are a number of things you need to think about.
+If you would like a copy of our guidelines and application form please email Good.firstname.lastname@example.org.

 Love Food Hate Waste